inkarkat/vim-VcsMessageRecall/README.md

   now.
 - ENH: Allow overriding the MessageRecall options via g:VcsMessageRecall\_{git,hg,svn}\_MessageRecallOptions Dictionaries.
+- Ignore Git "Merge branch(s) '...'" commit message boilerplate by default.
+  This can be undone via: let g:VcsMessageRecall\_git\_MessageRecallOptions = {}

 ##### 1.05    23-Feb-2020
 - ENH: Message stores from working copies that are located next to the current